Key Takeaways

 Look for professionals with recognized designations, such as:1

-- Chartered Financial Analyst (CFA) – Specializes in investment analysis and portfolio management.
+- Chartered Financial Analyst (CFA): Focuses on investment analysis and managing portfolios.

-- Certified Public Accountant (CPA) – Experts in tax planning and accounting.
+- Certified Public Accountant (CPA): Specializes in taxes and accounting.

 2. Understand Fee Structures

-Financial advisors can be paid in different ways, and it's important to understand their compensation model:2
+Financial advisors can be paid in different ways.2 It is important to understand how they earn money:

 - Fee-only advisors are paid directly by clients and do not earn commissions.
-These advisors are often seen as more objective.
+These advisors are often viewed as more objective.

-- Commission-based advisors earn commissions from financial products sold, such as insurance policies or mutual funds.
+- Commission-based advisors earn money from products they sell, such as insurance policies or mutual funds.

-- Fee-based advisors are paid with a combination of fee-only and commission-based structures.
+- Fee-based advisors use a mix of client fees and commissions.

 3. Ask the Right Questions

-Before hiring a financial advisor, ask questions such as:
+Before working with a financial advisor, ask questions such as:

 - What are your qualifications and experience?